This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Name objects as you pick them up or point to them.

-- 1 to 2 years: Your baby can recognize pictures and objects in books and may point to them.
-He may scribble with a pencil or crayon.
+- 1 to 2 years: Your child can recognize pictures and objects in books and may point to them.
+He or she may scribble with a pencil or crayon.
 The following may help your child's vision develop:

 - Roll a ball back and forth on the ground.